okyntary/tp/docs/UserGuide.md

 * Edits the person at the specified by displayed index.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values will be updated to the input values, while unchanged fields will remain the same.
+* If any new tag is added, all existing tags will be replaced with new tags.

 Examples:
 *  `editp 1 p/91234567 e/jiveshrealemail@yahoo.com` Edits the phone number and email address of the 1st person to be `91234567` and `jiveshrealemail@yahoo.com` respectively.
-*  `editp 2 n/weiq dt/NUSSO @nussymphonyorchestra thanks` Edits the name of the 2nd person to be `weiq` and clears the specified tag.
+*  `editp 2 n/weiq t/NUSSO` Edits the name of the 2nd person to be `weiq`, clears existing tags, and makes a `NUSSO` tag.

 ### Deleting a person: `deletep`